 - See your doctor if there is any chance you may be injured.
 Serious injuries do not always cause immediate pain.

 - Report the collision to the Texas Department of Public Safety.
 You must do so if there is an injury, death or property damage in excess of $250.00.
 You may obtain a report form from any police or sheriff’s office or from the Texas Department of Public Safety.

 - Even if you think you may have been at fault in the collision you should not make any statements admitting fault.
 You may discover later that the other driver was equally at fault, or more so.
 Statements you make while emotionally upset may be misunderstood or misquoted later by other parties or bystanders.
 Spectators at the scene of a collision may be curious.
 It is best to say nothing at all regarding the cause of the collision.

 Keep calm, don’t argue, don’t accuse anyone and don’t admit fault.

-Because of the need for advice under these stressful circumstances, our law firm has prepared a brocure that contains an abbreviated version of the above instructions for those involved in automobile collisions.
+Because of the need for advice under these stressful circumstances, our law firm has prepared a brochure that contains an abbreviated version of the above instructions for those involved in automobile collisions.
 You can download the brochure here: Auto Accident Brochure

 Tips on Avoiding Car Accidents